-Preconfigured dashboards are packaged with ThreatQuotient App to allow the analyst versatile visual representation of all indicator data from ThreatQ and the corresponding sightings.
+The Threat Dashboard and Indicator Dashboard are preconfigured dashboards packaged with ThreatQuotient App to allow the analyst versatile visual representation of all indicator data from ThreatQ and the corresponding sightings.
 These dashboards are only a suggestion and can be modified via Splunk's standard dashboard editing capability to meet your needs.